 Project 1: Imaging biomarkers

 We have been developing image-based biomarkers to improve prognostication and prediction of therapy response in cancer.
 Our approach incorporates both deep learning as well as quantitative radiomic profiling of the tumor and intratumoral subregions, as well as surrounding parenchyma.
 We are also exploring the biological basis of clinically relevant imaging phenotypes by correlating with molecular data.
 Importantly, we have shown that the newly identified imaging markers complement established biomarkers and their integration further improves prediction accuracy.
-We have been conducting imaging biomarker studies on breast, lung, brain, head and neck cancers, using a variety of modalities including PET, CT, and MRI (Cui et al. Radiology, 2016, Wu et al. Radiology, 2016, Wu et al. Radiology, 2017, Wu et al. Clinical Cancer Research, 2017, Wu et al. Radiology, 2018, Wu et al. J Nucl Med, 2019).
+We have been conducting imaging biomarker studies on breast, lung, brain, head and neck cancers, using a variety of modalities including PET, CT, and MRI (Cui et al. Radiology, 2016, Wu et al. Radiology, 2016, Wu et al. Radiology, 2017, Wu et al. Clin Cancer Res, 2017, Wu et al. Radiology, 2018, Wu et al. J Nucl Med, 2019).

 Project 2: Molecular biomarkers

-In addition to our work on imaging, we are also developing molecular biomarkers to predict therapy response and prognosis in several cancer types.
+In addition to imaging, we are also developing molecular biomarkers to predict therapy response and prognosis in cancer.
 We developed an individualized immune-based gene expression signature that predicts survival of patients with non-small cell lung cancer and validated it in over 2,000 patients (Li et al. JAMA Oncology, 2017).
-In another work, we integrated radiosensitivity and immune gene expression signatures to predict which patients are most likely to benefit from radiotherapy in breast cancer (Cui et al. Clin Cancer Res, 2018).
+We integrated radiosensitivity and immune gene expression signatures to predict which patients are most likely to benefit from radiotherapy in breast cancer (Cui et al. Clin Cancer Res, 2018).
 Recently we identified 6 immune subtypes of squamous cell carcinoma of esophagus, head and neck, lung, and cervix that are associated with distinct molecular characteristics and clinical outcomes (Li et al. Clin Cancer Res, 2019).
 In ongoing work, we are developing biomarkers for early cancer detection, prognostication, and prediction through analyses of the genetic and epigenetic profiles.